Starting on BBC radio in the late forties, then moving to Radio Luxembourg in the early fifties this weekly talent show transferred to TV in 1956.

 for concern.
 His anti-

 It was "make your mind up time" for Thames who decided to end the show after its 1977/78 run.
+The final run brought with it another allegation of fraud concerning a singer who had multiple postcards sent in from the pupils of a famous stage school.
 Its competitor New Faces finished the following month, suggesting that the public and then in turn broadcasters had enough of talent shows.

 BBC 1987 -

 Ending as it began with the BBC.
 This version would be hosted by Bob Monkhouse, giving the show it's new title 'Bob Says Opportunity Knocks'.
-Livid at not being even considered for the hosts' job Hughie Green threatened to sue if he wasn't given a credit, and / or payment.
+Livid at not being even considered for the hosts' job Hughie Green threatened to sue if he wasn't given a credit, and/or payment.
 To placate him he was given a token producer's credit.
-The show finished with a new host Les Dawson who had appeared on the show back in 1967.
+The show finished with a new host Les Dawson who had first appeared on the show back in 1967.